Positives

 Powder

-The Ultra Mind Expander, with a 21.25” stance width set all the way back has a -4.25” set back from center of board.
-It’s not like the old surf rocker mind expander but it sure floats well.
-I didn’t get the 154 in pow this time around but got the same shape/camber profile in powder in the past.
-The narrow/small tail, early rise before the big ass nose really helps this float very well in pow.
-The spoon nose doesn’t seem to increase the float but it does turn more smooth and fluid in pow.
+The Ultra Mind Expander, with a 21.25” stance width set all the way back, has a -4.25” set back from the center of the board.
+It’s not like the old surf rocker mind expander, but it sure floats well.
+I didn’t get the 154 in Pow this time around, but I got the same shape/camber profile in Powder in the past.
+The narrow/small tail, and early rise before the big ass nose really helps this float very well in pow.
+The spoon nose doesn’t seem to increase the float, but it does turn smoother and more fluid in the pow.

 Conclusion